sorbet/sorbet/website/docs/error-reference.md

 method is problematic, because it can make a codebase's behavior dependent on the order in which files are loaded.

-The only way to silence this error currently is to make the offending file as `# typed: false`.
+The only way to silence this error currently is to mark the offending file as `# typed: false`.

 ## 4015